-- a) Implement policies and procedures to protect all confidential information. - b) Respond to complaints and inquiries. - c) Educate all persons employed, appointed, and affiliated at KHSC about privacy policies and practices as well as their duties when they relate to privacy and confidentiality of information.
+- 1.1 Implement policies and procedures to protect all confidential information. - 1.2 Respond to complaints and inquiries.

+1.3 Educate all persons employed, appointed, and affiliated at KHSC about privacy policies and practices as well as their duties when they relate to privacy and confidentiality of information.
 As a condition of employment, all new KHSC employees/agents must sign a confidentiality agreement.
 The KHSC Privacy Office conducts continuous privacy awareness education to foster and promote a culture of privacy.
 Education will be delivered to ensure employees, agents and third parties are provided with tools, training and support as appropriate to enable them to fulfill their duties as they relate to the privacy of all confidential information.